Hesperian Health Guides

 For HIV treatment, give 300 mg once a day along with other medicines.

-To prevent HIV infection after exposure (PEP), give 300 mg by mouth 1 time a day for 28 days, along with other medicines.
+To prevent HIV infection after exposure (PEP), give 300 mg by mouth, 1 time each day for 28 days, along with other medicines.

-To prevent HIV infection from ongoing exposure (PrEP), give 300 mg by mouth 1 time a day every day.
+To prevent HIV infection from ongoing exposure (PrEP), give 300 mg by mouth, 1 time each day.
 You must also give lamivudine (3TC) or emtricitabine (FTC).

 Information you